Jimi Hendrix: Recognition and awards

 A star on the Hollywood Walk of Fame was dedicated to Hendrix on November 14, 1991, at 6627 Hollywood Boulevard.
 The Jimi Hendrix Experience was inducted into the Rock and Roll Hall of Fame in 1992, and the UK Music Hall of Fame in 2005.
 In 1998, Hendrix was inducted into the Native American Music Hall of Fame during its first year.
 (Note: "The Nammys rest their definition of Indian music upon broadly drawn ethnic lines, circumventing issues of tribal enrollment and reservation-urban divisions.
 This is most evident in the selection of individuals to the NAMA Hall of Fame [and have] inducted mainstream stars like ...
 Jimi Hendrix".)
 In 1999, readers of Rolling Stone and Guitar World ranked Hendrix among the most important musicians of the 20th century.
 In 2005, his debut album, Are You Experienced, was one of 50 recordings added that year to the US National Recording Registry in the Library of Congress, "[to] be preserved for all time ... [as] part of the nation's audio legacy".
 In Seattle, November 27, 1992, which would have been Hendrix's 50th birthday, was made Jimi Hendrix Day, largely due to the efforts of his boyhood friend, guitarist Sammy Drain.

 The blue plaque identifying Hendrix's former residence at 23 Brook Street, London, was the first issued by English Heritage to commemorate a pop star.
 Next door is the former residence of George Frideric Handel, 25 Brook Street, which opened to the public as the Handel House Museum in 2001.
-From 2016 the museum made use of the upper floors of 23 for displays about Hendrix and was rebranded as Handel & Hendrix in London.
+From 2016 the museum made use of the upper floors of number 23 for displays about Hendrix and was rebranded as Handel Hendrix House.